Exporting for VR

 To enter VR, you will need a button.
 All built-in skins have an Enter VR button which will appear on a mobile device or HMD.

-★ The project must be hosted on a secure server (HTTPS/SSL) in order to use the devices’s gyroscope which is needed for viewing.
+★ The project must be hosted on a secure server (HTTPS/SSL) to use the devices’s gyroscope which is needed for viewing.

 ★ Mobile phones require permission to be granted to use the Gyroscope and Accelerometer.
 On first launch, you should get an opportunity to give permission.
 If the gyroscope is not working, and you’re using a secure server, then try clearing website data.
 On an iPhone go to Settings > Safari > Clear History and Website Data.